 Okonkwo and others are set free when their hefty fine is paid.
 The six released men don’t speak to each other.
 When they return to the village, several clan members do not greet them and instead move out of their path.
 Okonkwo’s male relatives and friends come to his Hut, but the whip marks on his back are noticed.
 Nobody talks to him except Obierika.
 With Iron Gong, the village crier announces a meeting for the next day.
 Okonkwo can’t sleep, the bitterness in his heart now mixed with a kind of childlike excitement.
 If Umofia fights, he will join and, if not, swears to avenge himself.
 People entered the meeting from every corner of nine villages, and it warmed Okonkwo’s heart to see such a gathering of solidarity.
 But he is furious at the thought that anyone might speak against going to war.

-One of the six released prisoners speaks to the crowd; he tells them they all know their lives are in terrible danger.
+One of the six released prisoners speaks to the crowd; he tells them that they all know their lives are in terrible danger.
 Their gods are weeping because some clan members have dared to join the clan and join the British.
 He says that they need to fight even though the war will mean they must shed clansmen’s blood.
 Their forefathers never dreamed of brothers fighting brothers, but this is what must be done to come back the white men.

 His whipped back makes an impression, perhaps they suspect that Okonkwo has lost his aggressive masculinity, but the end of the chapter suggests that they fear more violence.
 The villagers have realized that they cannot win a war against the white men.
 Okonkwo has separated himself from everyone, even the clan, after meeting and joining them only if they stand against the British.